ergoplatform/ergodocs/docs/uses/perpetual.md

 But suppose we also want the `script2` to refer back to `script1`, (example we want `hash(OUTPUTS(0).propositionBytes) == script1Hash`), then its a cyclic reference.

-One solution is to store `script1Hash` in register of the box containing `script2`.
-Additionally `script1` is modified to ensure that the corresponding register of any box containing `script2` equals `hash(SELF.propositionBytes)`.
+One solution is to store `script1Hash` in the register of the box containing `script2`.
+Additionally, `script1` is modified to ensure that the corresponding register of any box containing `script2` equals `hash(SELF.propositionBytes)`.

 EDIT: While the "vanilla" perpetual token is interesting, the more powerful one is the "max-once-per-block-use" perpetual token, which should be a separate design pattern.